 You’ll discover in this article that even small contributions add up over time.
 So don’t be stupid like me and not contribute while you still have the opportunity.
 Make deferring taxes a key tenet in your efforts to achieve financial independence.
 Taxes are our biggest expense and you want to save more than the government taketh away!

 According to Fidelity, one of the largest administrators of retirement plans in America with ~ 7 million accounts, the average IRA balance — including both traditional IRAs and Roth IRAs — stood at $81,100 at the end of 2012, up 53% from 2008 when balances hit their lowest point since the market meltdown.
 We can comfortably assume the balances are even higher in 2013 thanks to a 15%+ rise in the markets to date.

 The $81,100 figure is somewhat meaningless if we don’t take age into consideration.
 If you only have $81,100 in your IRA as a 60 year old, you better have a hefty 401(k) portfolio to aide in your impending retirement.
 If you’ve got $81,100 in your IRA as a 30 year old, then you’re doing fine considering the contribution limits.
 We should understand that the average American age is in the mid-30s, which provides better context to the $81,100 figure.

-This post will attempt to address what people SHOULD have in their IRA if they want to have a shot at a financially sound retirement by the traditional age of 60.
+This post will address what people SHOULD have in their IRA if they want to have a shot at a financially sound retirement by the traditional age of 60.
 Before we look at the chart, let’s make some assumptions.